rivermont/spidy/README.md

 ## crawler.py
 The important code.
 This is what you will run to crawl links and save information.
 Because the internet is so big, this will practically never end.

-## errors.txt
-A log of all the errors we encounter, sorted by frequency.
-This is used to improve the efficiency of the error handling.

 ## post-process.py
 This removes all the lines in `crawler_words.txt` longer than 16 characters.